vikas-viki/docs/topics/server/kubernetes.md

 here the control pane & worker nodes are seperate physical machines (like you own local machine or cloud ones like ec2), you may have as many worker nodes as you want.

+### api-server
+api server is what as a developer i am connected to.

 ### control pane
 it makes descision on scheduling, detecting and responding to events and all.